Williams man arrested for attempted murder, elder abuse

 Ortiz was charged with attempted murder, elder abuse causing injury and assault with a deadly weapon and was booked into the Colusa County Jail to await court proceedings.

-Ortiz appeared in a Colusa County courtroom on Friday for an arraignment hearing and he is scheduled to enter a plea today.
+Ortiz appeared in a Colusa County courtroom on Friday for an arraignment hearing and he was scheduled to enter a plea on Tuesday.

 At this time, WPD officials said the investigation is ongoing and further charges may be sought.